 When our lifetime of baggage becomes heavy clutter, it’s time to take inventory of what to keep, what to give away, and what to discard.
 Continue reading

 A few days ago I stopped at Fred Meyer’s, my favorite grocery store.
 It was so crowded some of the aisles were impenetrable.
 People were rushing their carts about everywhere I looked.
 It took an awful lot of patience to finally get the items I needed.
 Continue reading

-Mother’s Day has circled the calendar once more, and while for some it is a joyful-mom-honoring day, for others it’s another hurtful reminder of what they don’t have.
+Mother’s Day has circled the calendar once more and while for some it’s a joyful mom-honoring day, for others it’s another hurtful reminder of some kind of loss.